Ratanang Nke

-Ratanang Nke (born 2 October 1975, Rustenburg, South Africa) is chairman of Luka Business Forum Investment Trust, LexTalio Forensic Professionals (Pty) Ltd and Platinum Stars F.C.
+Ratanang Nke (born 2 October 1975, Rustenburg, South Africa) is a South African lawyer and business executive who is chairman of Luka Business Forum Investment Trust, LexTalio Forensic Professionals (Pty) Ltd, and Platinum Stars F.C..

 Career

 Nke held positions in the public sector such as Public Prosecutor, Control Prosecutor, and State Advocate focused on combating economic crimes.

 He also held positions in the private sector such as CEO, Director, and Managing Director of various forensic and investigative accounting service companies.

 In 2010, Nke compiled the "Nke Report" on former Ekurhuleni Metro police chief and current head of the Independent Police Investigative Directorate, Robert McBride, who was charged with drunk driving, fraud, and defeating the ends of justice.